reduxjs/redux/docs/usage/CodeSplitting.md

 ### `combineSlices`

 The [`combineSlices`](https://redux-toolkit.js.org/api/combineSlices) utility is designed to allow for easy reducer injection.
-It also supercedes `combineReducers`, in that it can be used to combine multiple slices and reducers into one root reducer.
+It also supersedes `combineReducers`, in that it can be used to combine multiple slices and reducers into one root reducer.

 At setup it accepts a set of slices and reducer maps, and returns a reducer instance with attached methods for injection.